 I broke my own heart today (see end note 1).
 I turned away an 18 year old girl who needed a place to stay because her parents kicked her out.

 I experienced so much pain last year because I took in someone I did not know.
-Jesus Christ.
-Forgive me for ill using your name, Lord, but my God, it was a bring-me-to-my-knees lesson.
+It was a bring-me-to-my-knees lesson.
 Forgive me universe if I have erred in my discernment.
 But my feelings are so strong they will not permit any other choice.
 The child in me, who lives with me always, who is a me who is always there, absolutely cannot deal with that again.
 No.